zhou-l/ContIndexPtVolRen/README.md

 # Documentation
 Find the documentation "Instruction.pdf" in the vistool directory.

+In addition, key buttons are used to control the viewers.

+T-Key: press "T" with the volume renderer being the current view to recompile shaders.
+E-Key: press "E" with the volume renderer being the current view to cycle through compare modes for spatial and data domain indexed points computation.
+F-Key: press "F" with the parallel coordinates being the current view to cycle through compare modes for spatial and data domain indexed points computation.
 # The Matlab Code
 The Matlab code concern the preprocessing of multivariate volumes and converting discrete indexed points to continuous.